The Coon: Production

 Mysterion unmasked at the end of the episode.
-Originally intended to have been a generic, unnamed classmate of the main characters, his identity is revealed in "Mysterion Rises".
+Originally intended to have been a generic, unnamed classmate of the main characters, he is revealed to be Kenny in "Mysterion Rises".

 "The Coon" was written and directed by series co-founder Trey Parker.
 It first aired on March 18, 2009 in the United States on Comedy Central.
 Like most South Park episodes, "The Coon" was first conceived by Parker and fellow co-founder Matt Stone within a week of the episode's broadcast date.
 Kenny, Kyle and Stan were originally planned to be made superheroes as well as Cartman, and for the episode to revolve around a group of superheroes in the style of Watchmen, a graphic-novel-based film that had been released earlier that month.
 They started working on sketches of the other superhero costumes, but Cartman and his alter-ego, the Coon, were finished first.
 From the start, Parker and Stone wrote Cartman as caring more about his superhero image than fighting crime, but as they worked further on the episode, it began to take up more and more of the story until they decided to make Cartman the only superhero of the four boys.

 Parker and Stone long planned to create an episode about the economic recession, and originally planned for Cartman to dress as a superhero named "The Coon" and fight the economy.
 This is why the opening scene of "The Coon" involves Cartman discussing the poor economic state of the nation and the election of U.S. President Barack Obama.
 Eventually, Cartman would discover the recession stemmed from the sale of Jimmy Buffett's Margaritaville blenders, and he would have to battle singer Jimmy Buffett and investor Warren Buffett, who would be portrayed as Jimmy's brother.
 Eventually, the idea was scrapped, and "The Coon" turned into an episode revolving entirely around a comic book film parody.
 Elements of the economic recession and the Margaritaville blenders were eventually incorporated into future episode "Margaritaville".

 Mysterion is just another one of those things, like 'Who is Cartman's dad?' where everybody wants to ask us who is Mysterion.
 And we don't know.